What are some good books about AI safety?

 The Crystal Trilogy (2019), written by AI safety researcher Max Harms, is set in 2039 and takes the perspective of a collective AI housed in a single body.
 The story focuses on the conflicts between the AI and humanity, and then amongst the AI themselves.

 The Number (2022) takes the perspective of an AI whose sole goal is to make a number go up.
 Naturally, this involves taking over the world.
-The novel illustrates how competitive pressures can lead to the creation of a deceptively aligned AI.
+The novel illustrates how competitive pressures can lead to the creation of a deceptively aligned A case where the AI acts as if it were aligned while in training, but when deployed it turns out not to be aligned.